codrAlxx/invoice-webapp/readme.md

 - Copy the Client ID and assign it to the variable `GOOGLE_CLIENT_ID` and client secret `GOOGLE_CLIENT_SECRET` in your .env file

 #### MongoDB
-We are going to be using Mongo Express in production. is an interactive lightweight Web-Based Administrative Tool to effectively manage MongoDB Databases.
+I am are using Mongo Express in production. is an interactive lightweight Web-Based Administrative Tool to effectively manage MongoDB Databases.
 - The databse is running on port `8081`.
 - We need to Provide credentials for the root user `MONGO_ROOT_USERNAME` and `MONGO_ROOT_PASSWORD` in .env file which will be used as `ME_CONFIG_MONGODB_ADMINUSERNAME` and  `ME_CONFIG_MONGODB_ADMINPASSWORD` yml file.
 - For logging in as user the default Username `ME_CONFIG_BASICAUTH_USERNAME` is `admin` and password `ME_CONFIG_BASICAUTH_PASSWORD` is `admin123456`.